opdavies/oliverdavies.uk/source/index.md

 I organise Drupal user group events such as talk nights and code sprints in <a href="{{ site.meetups.swdug.url }}">South Wales</a> and <a href="{{ site.meetups.drupalbristol.url }}">Bristol</a>, and am a founding [DrupalCamp Bristol](http://2015.drupalcampbristol.co.uk) organising committee member.
-I also regularly attend and speak at other meetups and conferences related to Drupal, PHP, Linux, DevOps, and web deveopment and accessibility.
+I also regularly attend and speak aat other meetups and conferences related to Drupal, PHP, Linux, DevOps, and web development and accessibility.
 {% endblock %}